sillsdev/TheCombine/README.md

 Hang tight while we grab the latest from your chart repositories...
-...Successfully got an update from the "ingress-nginx" chart repository ...Successfully got an update from the "jetstack" chart repository ...Successfully got an update from the "bitnami" chart repository ...Successfully got an update from the "stable" chart repository Update Complete. ⎈Happy Helming!⎈
+...Successfully got an update from the "ingress-nginx" chart repository ...Successfully got an update from the "jetstack" chart repository Update Complete. ⎈Happy Helming!⎈
 Saving 2 charts
 Deleting outdated charts